martinusso/martinusso/README.md

 # Hi there, I'm Breno Martinusso! 👋

-I'm a brazilian entrepreneur and software engineer.
+I'm a brazilian software engineer.
 Since 2001, I've been learning and using a lot of technologies and languages to build software.

 ## 💻 Skills & Proficiency